 Disclaimer: Regulations and guidance from the SBA and the U.S. Department of Treasury on the PPP are evolving rapidly.
 Please refer to the latest guidance from SBA and Treasury to confirm current program rules.

-Through the Paycheck Protection Program (PPP), small business owners and other eligible organizations can apply for loans approximately 2.5x their average qualified monthly payroll expenses, up to $10 million.
+Through the Paycheck Protection Program (PPP), small business owners and other eligible organizations can apply for first-draw loans of approximately 2.5x their average qualified monthly payroll expenses, up to $10 million.
 Borrowers can use these loans to cover eligible payroll costs, and other eligible non-payroll costs, including rent, mortgage interest, and utilities.
 PPP loans may be forgivable, in whole or in part, if borrowers meet certain requirements.